cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

    The following fields are collected:

+   - **failureReason** – Indicates the error response given by the App store response.
+   - **productId** –Product ID of the transaction that user tried to restore.
+   - **provisioningAPICalled** – Indicates whether the provisioning API was called for this transaction.
    - **status** - String – To know the response during of this restore process (successful, failed, or unexpected)
+   - **transactionId** –Transaction ID of the transaction that user tried to restore.

 - **Office.iOS.Paywall.SuccessScreen.SeeAllBenefitsButtonTap** - This event is collected when the user taps “See All Benefits” after a successful purchase to see the apps and features included in the purchase.
 The data is used to measure that the user interface is performing as expected.